valentingavran/anglify/CONTRIBUTING.md

 ### Scope

-The scope specifies place of the commit change.
+The scope specifies the place of the commit change.
 For example `stepper`, `button`, etc.

 ### Subject

-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

 - use the imperative, present tense: "change" not "changed" nor "changes"
-- don't capitalize first letter
+- don't capitalize the first letter
 - no dot (.) at the end

 ### Body